Menu Close

 PURCH Population & Community Health Clerkship at UMMS-Baystate

 The Population & Community Health Clerkship (PCHC) is a team-based, interprofessional, community engaged experience.
+This is a two week, interprofessional, immersive community engagement with CBO’s, taking a look at healthcare delivered outside of traditional hospital based settings and rooted in service learning with mini projects addressing specific community needs and advocacy, while fostering student learning and development.
 Students are placed in small groups directed by academic and community preceptors from a range of professions and disciplines.
 Each team’s experience is unique.
+The 2 weeks culminates with project presentations and Advocacy pitches.
 The overarching goal of the PHC is to provide relevant real-world context as students expand their understanding of public and population health concepts.
 In this clerkship, students will:

 • Collect, synthesize, and explain relevant population-level data